Sunday Best (American TV series)

 Sunday Best is a reality television singing competition series hosted by Kirk Franklin.
-It first aired on BET in October 2007.
+It first aired on BET on October 2, 2007.

-In each season, the show and its judges set out to find the best undiscovered gospel talent in America.
+In each season, the show and its judges set out to find the best undiscovered gospel talent in the United States.
 Finalists competed each week until a winner was crowned.
 The judges throughout the series' run included Gospel singers Yolanda Adams, Kierra Sheard, Donnie McClurkin, Mary Mary, Bebe Winans & Cece Winans.
 Gospel singer Kim Burrell served as the on-screen mentor.

 Each season's winner receives a national recording contract, a new automobile, and an undisclosed cash prize benefiting his or her community as well as the title of 'Sunday Best'.

-On April 18, 2019, it was announced that the series will return for a ninth season, which premiered on June 30, 2019.
+On April 18, 2019, it was announced that the series would return for a ninth season, which premiered on June 30, 2019.
 Franklin returned as host and former Mary Mary member Erica Campbell also returning as a judge, with Kelly Price and Jonathan McReynolds joining as judges.
 Sunday Best was renewed by BET for a tenth season which premiered on July 5, 2020.